tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/you-are-not-allowed-to-access.md

  "Installation information"
 )

 Please copy and submit them.
-Those are very helpful to know what happens on your site.
+Those are very helpful to know what happens to your site.

 [IP-Geo-Block]: https://wordpress.org/plugins/ip-geo-block/ "WordPress › IP Geo Block « WordPress Plugins"